Picture and Image

 val composition = redSquare.beside(blueSquare)

-When draw this has the output shown below.
+When drawn it has the output shown below.

 A red square beside a blue square